pollination/dragonfly-annual-energy-use/README.md

 # dragonfly-annual-energy-use
-Dragonfly annual energy use recipe for Pollination!
+Dragonfly annual energy recipe for Pollination

+Use this recipe to calculate annual energy for a DFJSON model.